knolleary/beardydads.co.uk/_posts/2014-03-09-episode-9-disposable-vs-reusable.md

 [Download this episode](http://beardydads.co.uk/episodes/beardydads-ep09-20140309.mp3) or [subscribe to the podcast](http://feeds.feedburner.com/BeardyDads) or find us in [iTunes](https://itunes.apple.com/gb/podcast/beardy-dads/id798785734) and leave a review.

-If you have any tips, questions or general feedback you can email us at <podcast@beardydads.co.uk>, leave a comment below or [tweet us](http://twitter.com/beardydads).
+If you have any tips, questions or general feedback you can email us at <podcast@beardydads.co.uk> or [tweet us](http://twitter.com/beardydads).
 Send us a 1-3 minute recording and we&#8217;ll include you in a future episode.

 ##### Links